fuxiaoY/modContact/dataPlat/dataPlat.en.md

 `dataLink` serves as the parameter mapping and access layer for modContact.
 It abstracts various global parameters (such as configuration, status, network parameters, etc.) into an indexed parameter table and provides unified read/write interfaces, allowing upper modules to access and modify underlying data via indices.

 ## Decoupling Approach
-- **Parameter Abstraction**: All exposed parameters are listed in the `MCT_DATA_LIST` macro, which automatically generates index enums and parameter table structures.
+- **Parameter Abstraction**: All exposed parameters are listed in the `dataLinkDef.h` file, which automatically generates index enums and parameter table structures.
 - **Unified Interface**: Functions like `mctParaGetPtr`, `mctParaGet`, and `mctParaSet` hide the physical storage details of parameters.
 The upper layer only needs to operate via indices.
 - **Type Safety**: Each parameter has a length field to prevent out-of-bounds access.
-- **Easy Expansion**: To add a new parameter, simply add a line to `MCT_DATA_LIST` without modifying other code.
+- **Easy Expansion**: To add a new parameter, simply add a line to `dataLinkDef.h` without modifying other code.

 ## Main Interfaces